FireFit Individual

 Task 6: Victim Rescue

-FireFit Reserves the right to stop those competitors who they feel may be in distress or present a danger to themselves or others.
+FireFit reserves the right to stop those competitors who they feel may be in distress or present a danger to themselves or others.

-FireFit Competitions are open to medically cleared fire/rescue personnel as well as enrolled medically cleared pre-fire service school students.
+FireFit Competitions are open to medically cleared fire/rescue personnel as well as enrolled, medically cleared pre-fire service school students.
 All competitors must sign a waiver and release form prior to accessing the course.
 Teams may consist of 3 to 5 individuals from the same Department.
 For registration costs please see Entry Fee Page.
 Registration is done through the FireFit On-Line Registration System.
-Prior to registering a Team for an Event each member of the team must complete an on-line Competitor Profile & Health Questionaire.
+Prior to registering a Team for an Event each member of the team must complete an on-line Competitor Profile & Health Questionnaire.
 This is also accessed through the On-Line Registration System.

 • By Admin

-• last updated: Mar 28, 2022
+• last updated: Feb 27, 2024

 Need to Know